beetbox/beets/docs/plugins/convert.rst

   import the non transcoded version.
 It uses the default format you have defined in your config file.
   Default: ``no``.

+.. note:: **auto** and **auto_keep** are mutually exclusive.
+Use either one or the other but not both at the same time if you don't want your files to be converted twice on import.

 - **tmpdir**: The directory where temporary files will be stored during import.
   Default: none (system default),
 - **copy_album_art**: Copy album art when copying or transcoding albums matched